pawelc/docs/toread_finance.md

 2010 - Modeling exchange rate dependence dynamics at different time horizons 2010 - https://www.portfolioprobe.com/2010/10/04/a-tale-of-two-returns/
 2011 - Crashes and high frequency trading
-2011 - The Exchange of Flow Toxicity
+2011 - Foreign Exchange Market Structure, Players and Evolution https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1935858 2011 - The Exchange of Flow Toxicity
 2011 - Depression Babies: Do Macroeconomic Experiences Affect Risk Taking 2011 - Portfolio Choice Under Cumulative Prospect Theory 2012 - Exchange return co-movements and volatility spillovers before and after the introduction of euro 2012 - Risk Management and Shareholders Value in Banking From Risk Measurement Models to Capital Allocation Policies (book) 2012 - techtrader https://www.techtrader.ai/
-2012 - The Handbook of Pairs Trading: Strategies Using Equities, Options, and Futures 2012 - MARKET MICROSTRUCTURE DESIGN AND FLASH CRASHES: A SIMULATION APPROACH 2013 - The Rearrangement Algorithm a new tool for computing bounds on risk measures 2013 - lgorithmic Trading: Winning Strategies and Their Rationale 2013 - Information Transmission Between Financial Markets in Chicago and New York
+2012 - From PIN to VPIN: An introduction to order flow toxicity 2012 - The Handbook of Pairs Trading: Strategies Using Equities, Options, and Futures 2012 - MARKET MICROSTRUCTURE DESIGN AND FLASH CRASHES: A SIMULATION APPROACH 2013 - Bailey, D. and M. López de Prado (2012): “Balanced baskets: A new approach to trading and hedging risks.”
+2013 - The Rearrangement Algorithm a new tool for computing bounds on risk measures 2013 - lgorithmic Trading: Winning Strategies and Their Rationale 2013 - Information Transmission Between Financial Markets in Chicago and New York